 As always, we will need to set up a small metafacture flux script.

-Lets inscept a marc file: https://raw.githubusercontent.com/metafacture/metafacture-tutorial/main/data/sample.marc21
+Lets inscpt a marc file: https://raw.githubusercontent.com/metafacture/metafacture-tutorial/main/data/sample.marc

 | open-http